 If you have completed the required lower-level coursework for the biotechnology major—either within an Associate of Applied Science degree program at a community college with which UMGC has an articulation agreement or within another appropriate transfer program—you may seek an academic major in biotechnology.
 Consult an advisor before selecting this major.

 Coursework does not have to be completed prior to admission, but it must be completed prior to graduation.
-Transfer coursework must include general microbiology with a lab (4 credits), general genetics with a lab (4 credits), and biotechnology applications and techniques with a lab (7 credits).
+Transfer coursework must include general microbiology with a microbiology lab (4 credits), general genetics with a genetics lab (4 credits), and biotechnology applications and techniques with a lab (7 credits) chosen from the specific subject areas outlined in the Required Major Courses section.

 I had been applying for positions as a clinical site specialist on and off for two years without success or even many callbacks.
 But I got a new job as a clinical site specialist just two months after receiving my degree.